Synonyms: PRX002, RO7046015, RG7935, NEOD002

 In March 2014, Prothena, in partnership with Roche, began a single-center study in 40 healthy adults younger than 66 to compare the safety and pharmacokinetics of a single infusion of 0.3, 1, 3, 10, or 30 mg/kg to placebo.
 This trial assessed peripheral target engagement (Mar 2015 news story, company press release).
 At the 2015 AD/PD conference, Prothena reported that the antibody was safe, well-tolerated, and dose-dependently reduced the concentration of free α-synuclein in the blood down to 4 percent; data were subsequently published (Schenk et al, 2017).

-In June 2014, an 8-center, multiple-ascending-dose trial began comparing a six-month course of PRX002 to placebo in what was to be 64 people with idiopathic PD.
+In June 2014, an eight-center, multiple-ascending-dose trial began comparing a six-month course of PRX002 to placebo in what was to be 64 people with idiopathic PD.
 The trial evaluated safety and pharmacokinetic parameters, included exploratory CSF, imaging, and clinical markers, and was completed in September 2016.
-At the 2017 AD/PD conference, the trial was reported to have enrolled 84 people with mild to moderate PD, and to have been safe, without anti-PRX002 antibodies, or serious adverse events.
-Side effects included gastrointestinal complaints, infusion site rash, headaches, peripheral edema.
+At the 2017 AD/PD conference, the trial was reported to have enrolled 84 people with mild to moderate PD, and to have been safe, without anti-PRX002 antibodies or serious adverse events.
+Side effects included gastrointestinal complaints, infusion site rash, headaches, and peripheral edema.
 PRX002 half-life was 14 days, and the CSF/serum ratio was 0.3 percent for all dose groups at week 9.
 Unbound serum α-synuclein dropped by up to 97 percent at the highest dose, indicating peripheral target engagement.
 Antibody levels rose dose-dependently in CSF, but the amount of monomeric α-synuclein in CSF did not change.
 At the time, Prothena had no assay to measure the concentration of α-synuclein aggregates in CSF before and after treatment.
 There was no improvement on the Movement Disorder Society-Unified Parkinson's Disease Rating Scale (MDS-UPDRS, see May 2017 conference news).
 These data were subsequently published, and the half-life estimate was revised to 10.2 days (Jankovic et al., 2018).

 Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that they closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference story).